lisa-ann/homework/README.md

   - Programs (GET: https://api.myjson.com/bins/5bdb3)
   - Pricing Options (GET: https://api.myjson.com/bins/17oy7)

-# Warning
-You must submit your development code.
-Failure to do so will result in "failing" the test.

 # Help!
 Should you stumble into any questions during your quest, feel free tor reach out to your recruiter or dev contact.
 There are no stupid questions!